ericaang/gitHubSearch/README.md

 6) then type npm start and wait for the page to load on the browser

 You may now type a name on the input box to search for users in GitHub.

+Important Note:
+Please allow 1 min interval for each search attempt as only 10 request is allowed per min.
+This is the limit set for the API.
+You may refer to https://docs.github.com/en/rest/search#rate-limit for more details.

+If you encounter any error, simply wait for a minute before attempting the search again.